Spice Up Your Paleo Diet89

 Which seasonings do you guide customers to when they ask for Paleo-friendly recommendations?

-Some of my go-to Paleo seasonings are our Cantanzaro Herbs, French Style Bouquet Garni, Bohemian Forest European Style Seasoning, Vindaloo, and Tandoori Seasoning, as well as our Mild, Medium, or Hot Chili Powders.
+Some of my go-to Paleo seasonings are our Cantanzaro Herbs, French Style Bouquet Garni, Bohemian Forest European Style Seasoning, Vindaloo, and Tandoori Seasoning, as well as our Mild and Medium Chili Powders.
 These are all salt-free and sugar-free spice blends that offer a lot of variety in flavor.
-If you’re exploring part of the Paleo world that allows salt in your diet, I highly recommend our Hidden Cove Lemon Garlic Blend, Gourmet Santa Maria Sea Salted BBQ Rub, Capitol Hill Seasoning, and Pike Place Protein Rub.
+If you’re exploring part of the Paleo world that allows salt in your diet, I highly recommend our Hidden Cove Lemon Garlic Blend, Santa Maria Sea Salted BBQ Rub, Capitol Hill Seasoning, and Pike Place Protein Rub.

 Are people surprised to find that many of our products are Paleo?